purna-madala/personal-website/src/content/blog/first-post.md

 ## About Me

-I'm a cybersecurity professional and passionate home cook who believes that both coding and cooking are forms of creative problem-solving.
+I'm a Cybersecurity professional and passionate home cook who believes that both coding and cooking are forms of creative problem-solving.
 Whether I'm debugging code or perfecting a recipe, I love the process of experimentation, learning, and continuous improvement.

 ## What's Coming

 Stay tuned for:
-- Detailed coding tutorials and career advice
+- Life updates and dev blogs
 - Step-by-step recipe guides with photos
 - Behind-the-scenes looks at my projects
 - Tips for balancing a tech career with creative hobbies